Francis Levett: Early life

-The move to Florida
+Move to Florida

 Plantation

 But his connections still served him well.
 He secured an appointment as an agent for John Perceval, 2nd Earl of Egmont to manage the Earl's land grants in his absence.
 Then Levett was tapped as a judge for the new colony and granted large tracts of land at the insistence of Oswald and his brother-in-law Tonyn.
 Oswald encouraged Governor James Grant to set aside prime acreage for his "worthy friend" Levett, to whom Oswald said he owed "particular obligations."
 A recipient of the largesse of the initial old boy network, Levett built his 10000 acre Julianton Plantation on today's St. Johns River.